josbeir/cakephp-filesystem/README.md

 ## Why

 - Easy access to Flysystem filesystems in your application
-- Upload normalization, accepts $_FILES, Zend\Diactoros\UploadedFile or just a path on the local FS
+- Upload normalization, accepts $_FILES, Laminas\Diactoros\UploadedFile or just a path on the local FS
 - Files are represented by customisable and json serialisable entities, Multiple files are returned in a custom [Collection](https://book.cakephp.org/3.0/en/core-libraries/collections.html) instance.
 - A trait is available, use it everywhere in your app
 - Customizable path/filename formatting during upload, custom formatters are possible, ships with a Default and EntityFormatter.